PharrellWANG/en-amass/readme.md

 ``. ./run.sh`` to run site for english amassing.

-``cd mkdocs-material && mkdocs serve`` to run the example docs site.
-You may refer to example docs site to learn more about how to write this doc.
+Click [here](https://github.com/PharrellWANG/mkdocs-material) and run the example docs site for info about how to write docs and use extension.

 # Deploy